 Starting in 2010, Congress named June 27th PTSD awareness day.
 Since then, during the month of June, everyone is encouraged to raise public awareness of post-traumatic stress disorder (PTSD).
 PTSD is a type of anxiety disorder.
-It may develop after an individual experiences one or more traumatic events, including sexual assault, fighting in a war, sustaining a serious injury, or threat of death in which they experience an intense fear, horror or powerlessness.
+It may develop after individual experiences one or more traumatic events, including sexual assault, fighting in a war, sustaining a serious injury, or threat of death in which they experience intense fear, horror, or powerlessness.
 This fear may trigger a “fight-or-flight” response reaction to protect the individual from harm.
 PTSD may affect an individual who experienced the harm or the person may have witnessed a harmful event.
 This disorder affects approximately 7.7 million Americans.

 Who is at risk for PTSD?